WATER LABORATORY TECHNICIAN

 - Ability to accurately record and review lab results to ensure consistent control of water treatment plant processes.

-- Ability to use standard computer applications, including word processing and spreadsheet software, and databases to enter and review lab orders.
+- Ability to use standard computer applications, including word processing and spreadsheet software, as well as databases to enter and review lab orders.

 - Ability to follow Standard Operating Procedures.

-- Ability to read and interpret maps to navigate throughout the Milwaukee Water Works service area.
+- Ability to read and interpret maps to navigate throughout the MWW service area.

 - Ability to interpret a variety of instructions furnished in written, verbal diagram, or schedule form.